TDYA

-Name

-The members chose the name TDYA from the word "today", reflecting on how their lives have been shaped by the efforts of Korean independence activists.

 Career

-2025–present: Webseries and debut

 On July 3, 2025, YouTube channel Studio USOG introduced the web series Another Day of Debut Training in collaboration with the Ministry of Patriots and Veterans Affairs.
 The show follows content creator Friendshiping on her path to debut in a K-pop group which will perform at a festival to celebrate the 80th anniversary of South Korea's independence.
 On July 16, Amy Park, Mirani, and Hyunjin were revealed as the other members of the group and then joined the web series in its third episode.

-On July 23, the project announced that singer-songwriter Ejae will contribute a song to the project and all profits from the song will be donated to the descendants of Korean independence activists.
+The members chose the name TDYA from the word "today", reflecting on how their lives have been shaped by the efforts of Korean independence activists.
+On July 23, the project announced that singer-songwriter Ejae would contribute a song to the project and all profits from the song would be donated to the descendants of Korean independence activists.

-On August 14, The group released their debut single "Keep the Light", with lyrics written by Mirani and choreography created by Amy Park.

-On August 15, the group performed the song for the first time at Gwanghwamun Square in Jongno-gu, Seoul in a set of performances celebrating the 80th National Liberation Day of Korea.
+On August 14, The group released their debut single "Keep the Light", with lyrics written by Mirani and choreography by Amy Park.
+On August 15, the group performed the song for the first time at Gwanghwamun Square in Jongno-gu, Seoul, in a set of performances celebrating the 80th National Liberation Day of Korea.
 On September 5, TDYA concluded their activities with the release of the tenth and final episode of Another Day of Debut Training.